thedevyansh/v4/content/projects/PassportAuthentication.md

 showInProjects: true
 ---

-The blog explains the step-by-step process to implement a simple, unobtrusive authentication in Node.js using Passport's Local Strategy.
+The blog explains the step-by-step procedure to implement simple, unobtrusive authentication in Node.js using Passport's Local Strategy.